 If you have done something wrong, say sorry.
 Many people think of an apology as admitting defeat and letting the other person get the better of you.
 Don’t attach too much weight to an apology – offer them freely.
 It’s no big deal.

 We all know what it’s like to be the new guy.
+We’ve all been there.
 Taking a few minutes to help out a newbie can be a really worthwhile thing to do.
 Help them find the stationery cupboard, show them where the mugs are kept.
-Demonstrate how to use the new fangled coffee machine.
+Demonstrate how to use the Nespresso pod machine.

 Make an effort to keep your workspace tidy.
-No one likes to come into a war zone every day.
+No one likes to come into a war zone every day and clutter can actually make some people feel stressed.
 Don’t let old coffee cups and Tupperware pile up on your desk either.
-Clutter can actually make some people feel depressed.
+Besides looking untidy, it’s also a bit gross!

-We’ve all been at meetings where someone just won’t shut up.
+We’ve all been at meetings where someone just won’t stop talking.
 It’s the stuff they teach you in kindergarten, but some people just can’t get a handle on it!
 Don’t interrupt, let others have their say and don’t talk over people.
+This is also true for webcam meetings when you’re in a virtual space.
+It can be difficult to hear what is being said when more than one person is trying to talk at the same time.

 This one keeps falling further and further out of fashion.
 It’s not just your superiors that you need to show respect to, it’s those with more life experience than you.